-It is important for patients to understand how to correctly administer SPIRIVA capsules using the HandiHaler device [see PATIENT INFORMATION].
-Patients should be instructed that SPIRIVA capsules should only be administered via the HandiHaler device and the HandiHaler device should not be used for administering other medications.
-The contents of SPIRIVA capsules are for oral inhalation only and must not be swallowed.
+Instruct patients on how to correctly administer SPIRIVA capsules using the HANDIHALER device [see PATIENT INFORMATION].
+Instruct patients that SPIRIVA capsules should only be administered via the HANDIHALER device and the HANDIHALER device should not be used for administering other medications.
+Remind patients that the contents of SPIRIVA capsules are for oral inhalation only and must not be swallowed.

-SPIRIVA capsules should always be stored in sealed blisters.
-Only one SPIRIVA capsule should be removed immediately before use or its effectiveness may be reduced.
-Additional SPIRIVA capsules that are exposed to air (i.e., not intended for immediate use) should be discarded.
+Instruct patients always to store SPIRIVA capsules in sealed blisters and to remove only one SPIRIVA capsule immediately before use or its effectiveness may be reduced.
+Instruct patients to discard unused additional SPIRIVA capsules that are exposed to air (i.e., not intended for immediate use).

-No evidence of tumorigenicity was observed in a 104-week inhalation study in rats at tiotropium doses up to 0.059 mg/kg/day, in an 83-week inhalation study in female mice at doses up to 0.145 mg/kg/day, and in a 101-week inhalation study in male mice at doses up to 0.002 mg/kg/day.
-These doses correspond to approximately 25, 35, and 0.5 times the recommended human daily inhalation dose (RHDID) on a mg/m² basis, respectively.
-These dose multiples may be over-estimated due to difficulties in measuring deposited doses in animal inhalation studies.
+No evidence of tumorigenicity was observed in a 104-week inhalation study in rats at tiotropium doses up to 59 mcg/kg/day, in an 83-week inhalation study in female mice at doses up to 145 mcg/kg/day, and in a 101-week inhalation study in male mice at doses up to 2 mcg/kg/day.
+These doses correspond to approximately 30, 40, and 0.5 times the recommended human daily inhalation dose (MRHDID) on a mcg/m² basis, respectively.

 Tiotropium bromide demonstrated no evidence of mutagenicity or clastogenicity in the following assays: the bacterial gene mutation assay, the V79 Chinese hamster cell mutagenesis assay, the chromosomal aberration assays in human lymphocytes in vitro and mouse micronucleus formation in vivo, and the unscheduled DNA synthesis in primary rat hepatocytes in vitro assay.

-In rats, decreases in the number of corpora lutea and the percentage of implants were noted at inhalation tiotropium doses of 0.078 mg/kg/day or greater (approximately 35 times the RHDID on a mg/m² basis).
-No such effects were observed at 0.009 mg/kg/day (approximately 4 times than the RHDID on a mg/m² basis).
-The fertility index, however, was not affected at inhalation doses up to 1.689 mg/kg/day (approximately 760 times the RHDID on a mg/m² basis).
-These dose multiples may be over-estimated due to difficulties in measuring deposited doses in animal inhalation studies.
+In rats, decreases in the number of corpora lutea and the percentage of implants were noted at inhalation tiotropium doses of 78 mcg/kg/day or greater (approximately 40 times the MRHDID on a mcg/m² basis).
+No such effects were observed at 9 mcg/kg/day (approximately 5 times the MRHDID on a mcg/m² basis).
+The fertility index, however, was not affected at inhalation doses up to 1689 mcg/kg/day (approximately 910 times the MRHDID on a mcg/m² basis).

 Use In Specific Populations

-No evidence of structural alterations was observed in rats and rabbits at inhalation tiotropium doses of up to approximately 660 and 6 times the recommended human daily inhalation dose (RHDID) on a mg/m² basis, respectively.
-However, in rats, tiotropium caused fetal resorption, litter loss, decreases in the number of live pups at birth and the mean pup weights, and a delay in pup sexual maturation at inhalation tiotropium doses of approximately 35 times the RHDID on a mg/m² basis.
-In rabbits, tiotropium caused an increase in post-implantation loss at an inhalation dose of approximately 360 times the RHDID on a mg/m² basis.
-Such effects were not observed at inhalation doses of approximately 4 and 80 times the RHDID on a mg/m² basis, respectively.
-These dose multiples may be over-estimated due to difficulties in measuring deposited doses in animal inhalation studies.
+No evidence of structural alterations was observed in rats and rabbits at approximately 790 and 8 times the maximum recommended human daily inhalation dose (MRHDID), respectively (on a mcg/m² basis at maternal inhalation doses of 1471 and 7 mcg/kg/day in rats and rabbits, respectively).
+However, in rats, tiotropium caused fetal resorption, litter loss, decreases in the number of live pups at birth and the mean pup weights, and a delay in pup sexual maturation at inhalation tiotropium doses of approximately 40 times the MRHDID (on a mcg/m² basis at a maternal inhalation dose of 78 mcg/kg/day).
+In rabbits, tiotropium caused an increase in postimplantation loss at an inhalation dose of approximately 430 times the MRHDID (on a mcg/m² basis at a maternal inhalation dose of 400 mcg/kg/day).
+Such effects were not observed at inhalation doses of approximately 5 and 95 times the MRHDID, respectively (on a mcg/m² basis at inhalation doses of 9 and 88 mcg/kg/day in rats and rabbits, respectively).

-SPIRIVA HandiHaler is approved for use in the maintenance treatment of bronchospasm associated with COPD and for the reduction of COPD exacerbations.
-COPD does not normally occur in children.
-The safety and effectiveness of SPIRIVA HandiHaler in pediatric patients have not been established.
+SPIRIVA HANDIHALER is not indicated for use in children.
+The safety and effectiveness of SPIRIVA HANDIHALER in pediatric patients have not been established.

-Patients with moderate to severe renal impairment (creatinine clearance of ≤ 50 mL/min) treated with SPIRIVA HandiHaler should be monitored closely for anticholinergic side effects [see DOSAGE AND ADMINISTRATION and CLINICAL PHARMACOLOGY].
+Patients with moderate to severe renal impairment (creatinine clearance of < 60 mL/min) treated with SPIRIVA HANDIHALER should be monitored closely for anticholinergic side effects [see DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS, and CLINICAL PHARMACOLOGY].

 Additional Spiriva Information